adw3r/proxy_parser/README.md

 python main.py

-all parsed proxies will save in proxies/parsed.txt.
+all parsed and checked proxies will save in proxies/parsed.txt.
 You can change folder if you want in config.ini